VUIIS/seam/docs/intro.rst

 Seam has no dependencies and requires minimal effort to use it.
 Seam can easily integrate into any application ranging from a single script to something much more complicated.

+Recipes vs Functions
+####################

+Where possible, functionality provided by seam is organized in two layers:

+* Functions: low-level, highly configurable functions to produce commands or scripts.
+* Recipes: high-level, less configurable functions to produce complete workflows around a tool.

+Recipes will be exposed as both binaries that can be executed in a shell and as importable functions in python code.
+Users should first try to use recipes to accomplish their goals as these expose best practices around the tool.

+If more customization is needed, the low-level functions are also available.
+Understandably, more effort is required to piece together the low-level functions into a meaningful processing stream.

 Backwards Compatiblity
 ######################